ARPA-SIMC/fedora-live-netroot/README.md

 # Fedora-live-netroot

-This package allows to setup a Fedora or CentOS root filesystem for a diskless installation, in the initial approach it borrowed some concepts from live distributions, thus the name, but it has successively departed from that.
+This package allows to install a Fedora or CentOS root filesystem for booting a diskless system, in the initial approach it borrowed some concepts from live distributions, thus the name, but it has successively departed from that.
 It is mainly oriented to HPC cluster diskless nodes, but it can be adapted for installing systems with a